Relationship between covariance of Wigner functions and transformation noncontextuality: The single qubit stabilizer theory

 \section{The single qubit stabilizer theory}

+In this section we consider the stabilizer theory of one qubit, which provides a motivating example for studying the connection between covariance and transformation noncontextuality, as we will now show.

-The stabilizer theory of one qubit is defined as the subtheory of one qubit quantum mechanics that includes the eigenstates of $X,Y,Z$ Pauli operators, the Clifford unitaries -- generated by the Hadamard gate $H$ and the phase gate $P$ -- and $X,Y,Z$ Pauli observables.
-Its states and measurement elements are non-negatively represented by Wootters-Gibbons' Wigner functions \cite{Gibbons2004}, and its transformations preserve positivity.
-More precisely, as shown in \cite{Cormick2006}, there are two possible Wigner functions for one qubit stabilizer states that are non-negative and obey the desired properties stated previously.
+The stabilizer theory of one qubit is defined as the subtheory of one qubit quantum theory that includes the eigenstates of $X,Y,Z$ Pauli operators, the Clifford unitaries -- generated by the Hadamard gate $H$ and the phase gate $P$ -- and $X,Y,Z$ Pauli observables.
+Its states and measurement elements are non-negatively represented by Wootters-Gibbons' Wigner functions \cite{Gibbons2004}, and the transformations are positivity preserving.
+More precisely, as shown in \cite{Cormick2006}, there are two possible Wigner functions for one qubit stabilizer states that are non-negative and obey the desired properties stated in the previous section.
 We denote the two Wigner functions with $W_{+}$ and $W_{-}.$ The corresponding phase-point operators are and $A_{j}(0,1)=XA_{j}(0,0)X^{\dagger},$ $A_{j}(0,1)=YA_{j}(0,0)Y^{\dagger},$ $A_{j}(1,1)=ZA_{j}(0,0)Z^{\dagger}$ for $j\in\{+,-\},$ where we have denoted with $X,Y,Z$ both the Pauli observables and the Pauli transformations.
+The Wigner functions above are \textit{not} covariant under the group of Clifford unitaries.
+The reason is that the Hadamard gate (or, similarly, the phase gate) unavoidably maps a phase-point operator to a phase-point operator belonging to a different basis set, \textit{e.g.}, $HA_+(0,0)H=A_-(0,1),$ as a consequence of its action on the Pauli operators, $HXH=Z, HZH=X$ and $HYH=-Y.$

-The 8-state model \cite{WallmanBartlett} provides a natural preparation and measurement noncontextual ontological model of the single qubit stabilizer theory.
-The quantum states (and measurement elements) are represented as uniform probability distributions over an ontic space of dimension $8$ and the Clifford transformations are represented by permutations over the ontic space.
-It can be seen as a model that corresponds to take into account both the Wigner functions $W_{+}$ and $W_{-},$ as shown in figure \ref{BlochWF}.
+A popular preparation and measurement noncontextual ontological model of the single qubit stabilizer theory is the 8-state model \cite{WallmanBartlett}.
+The quantum states (and measurement elements) are represented as uniform probability distributions over an ontic space of dimension $8$ (twice the dimension of the standard phase space) and the Clifford transformations are represented by permutations over the ontic space.
+Intuitively, it can be seen as a model that corresponds to take into account both the Wigner functions $W_{+}$ and $W_{-},$ as shown in figure \ref{BlochWF}.\footnote{Notice that the 8-state model does \textit{not} correspond to a quasiprobability distribution as defined in the previous section.}